actions/upload-artifact/README.md

     overwrite:

     # Whether to include hidden files in the provided path in the artifact
+    # The file contents of any hidden files in the path should be validated before
+    # enabled this to avoid uploading sensitive information.
     # Optional.
 Default is 'false'
     include-hidden-files:
 ```